niciBume/Cat_Prey_Analyzer/README.md

 If you need both NumPy 2 and OpenCV with GStreamer support, you must build OpenCV from source, making sure that NumPy 2.x headers are found at build time and that GStreamer is enabled.
 This is not recommended for most users.

-- Edit `cascade.py` and change the following import statement:
+- If you want to go back to using OpenCV as a frame capturing method, just edit `cascade.py` and change the following import statement:

 from this: